foldcat/oasync/README.md

 Now back in active development!

 ## usage
-Note that this library is in **PRE ALPHA STATE**.
+Note that this library is in a **PRE ALPHA STATE**.
 It lacks essential features and may randomly cause segmented faults.

 However, please test it out and provide feedbacks and bug reports!